 What is escrow?
 Simply put, escrow is the handling of the contract by a neutral party which will ensure that the terms of the contract are met by both sides and all monies will be disbursed by them upon satisfactory fulfillment of the contract by both parties.

-What happens during the escrow period?
+If you are selling your home in Los Angeles you will need to go through the escrow.
+Lawyers are not part of closing on a home in our market.
 Below is an overview of what to expect during the escrow process.
 There are a number of contingencies that need to be met by both buyer and seller.
 Default by either can result in cancellation of the contract:

 - A qualified home inspector will conduct a thorough investigation of the property.
-Generally the buyer is expected to be present during the inspection, but your agent will also be there.
+Generally the buyer and their agent are expected to be present during the inspection, but your agent will also be there.
 When finished, the inspector will generally provide a verbal report.
-A full report will be sent later that day or the next, to both the buyer, and per the Purchase Contract, to the seller’s agent also.
+A full report will be sent later that day or the next, to both the buyer, and per the Purchase Contract, to the seller’s agent.

 - The inspector almost always suggests that the buyer conduct additional inspections for things like the chimney, foundation, air-conditioning, plumbing, etc if they cannot determine the condition themselves.
 In this case, the buyer’s Realtor® will order those inspections as quickly as possible.
+In many cases the buyer will conduct a sewer inspection.
 The seller should be provided with a copy of those inspections also, per the contract.

 - The next step will be that the buyer may put together a Request for Repairs to submit to the seller.
-Generally these will be the more costly items, not everything on the list, which the buyer would like paid for by the seller.
+Generally these will refer to the more costly items which the buyer would like paid for by tor handled by the seller.
 At this time the clock on the contingency period stops and the ball is in the seller’s court.

 - The seller may agree to the terms of the Request for Repair, they may negotiate them, or they may refuse them.
 At this point if the buyer does not want to continue with the process then they may request cancellation of the contract.
-Once terms are met they will remove the inspection contingency.
+If terms are agreed upn they will remove the inspection contingency.

 - If the property is a single family home not part of a homeowners’ association, then pretty much all the buyer has left now is the appraisal and the loan approval.
-The standard for these is 17 days, although in this market the buyer’s Realtor® might have requested a longer period.
-The lender will help determine this period.
+The standard for these is 17 and 21 days respectively.
+Sometimes this process goes on a little longer and the buyer will request an extension.

-- If all goes well and the loan is approved, the buyer will remove the loan and appraisal contingency together.
+- If all goes well and the loan is approved, the buyer will remove the loan and appraisal contingency.
 At this point they basically have bought the home.

 - Until the seller has met his or her contingencies, then the buyer can still request cancellation of the contract even if they have met all theirs.